pbzona/peep/README.md

 I'm open to adding more as I have a need, but feel free to either change them up in your own version by downloading Prism with additional language selections, or make a PR.

+Prism snippets also include a "copy-to-clipboard" feature, where if you hover on a code snippet, a copy button appears to its right.
+This button can be styled in the `_copy.scss` partial if you decide to use it.

-If you want to cut down the bundle size, you can also download your own selection from the [PrismJS site](https://prismjs.com/download.html), choose only the ones you need, and replace the respective files in `assets/`.
+If you want to cut down the bundle size, which is currently about 30kB, you can also download your own selection from the [PrismJS site](https://prismjs.com/download.html), choose only the ones you need, and replace the respective files in `assets/`.

 ## Development